abrhor/Quantcademy/Introductory-Papers.md

 # Quantcademy: The Introductory Papers — March 29, 2017
 ## Background & the Need for Quantcademy
 The foundation of success in modern finance lies in the capability to create mathematically thoughtful and technologically innovative automated trading strategies.
 To do so requires a significant depth of knowledge in technical subjects including math and statistics, resulting in the majority of Wall St. recruits now being math and physics majors.
 Unfortunately, most undergraduate finance and economic majors are ill-prepared for what awaits them at the trading desk, and even more so with high-schoolers.

-I have long had a dream to be a trader.
+In my case, I have long had a dream to be a trader.
 Since I entered Bergen Tech, I realized that to compete on Wall St., I need to do better than reading charts.
 I need to be a quant.
 I have thus spent an enormous quantity of time trying to acquire the academic savvy to create algorithmic trading strategies.
 Fortunately, my efforts have paid off and I am currently involved in researching and writing my own strategy.

 Most other teens that want to trade either (a) do not realize what it takes or (b) do not how to acquire the necessary skills.
 While there are exceptions and there are some qualitative traders (albeit becoming ever more rare), it is unlikely that they will ever be able to achieve their dream.
 I am starting QuantCademy on a mission to help them.

 ## Mission
 Quantcademy is dedicated to training high school quants and not only preparing them for the world of algo trading, but quickly introducing them to it through assistance in research and networking.
 We have a "head first" mindset: For students to succeed in the high pace workplace of Wall St. at such a young age, they must get their hands dirty with everything that a real quant does.
 Our curriculum is thus designed to push students abilities and knowledge as close as it can get to that of a professional.

 The Academy's program is indeed ambitious, and relies on students' self-motivation to succeed.
 However, it is also interactive, and the structure of our sessions are quite adverse from regular classes in a way that (a) mimics the cohesive culture at quantitative trading firms and (b) keeps students engaged.

 By April, students have the ability to begin researching their own trading strategies and use their knowledge and portfolio of work to build their own network of industry contacts.
 The end result is a quant with the academic training necessary to break into the industry.

 ## Talks from Industry Professionals
 We guarantee that once per month, the Academy will invite a quantitative finance professional to speak to our students, either in person or via digital communication.
 Some weeks this may mean a Q&A with a quant trader or analyst, while other weeks may be a talk from a professor of financial engineering.
 The visitations have several key benefits that makes them central to the Academy's function:
 - Hear feedback from professionals on their ideas and studies
 - Get a first-hand perspective on the field and receive career advice